-The Company has a classified board currently consisting of three Class I directors (E. Randall Chestnut, William T. Deyo, Jr. and Frederick G. Wasserman), two Class III directors (Sidney Kirschner and Zenon S. Nie) and two Class III directors (Donald Ratajczak and Joseph Kling).
-At each annual meeting of stockholders, directors are duly elected for a full term of three years to succeed those whose terms are expiring.
-The Class II directors currently serve until the 2009 annual meeting, and the Class I and Class III directors currently serve until the annual meetings of stockholders to be held in 2010 and 2011, respectively.
+The Company has a classified board currently consisting of three Class I directors (E. Randall Chestnut, Jon C. Biro and Melvin L. Keating), two Class II directors (Sidney Kirschner and Zenon S. Nie) and two Class III directors (Donald Ratajczak and Patricia Stensrud).
+At each annual meeting of stockholders, directors are duly elected for a full term of three years to succeed those directors whose terms are expiring.
+The Class II directors currently serve until the 2012 annual meeting, and the Class I and Class III directors currently serve until the annual meetings of stockholders to be held in 2013 and 2014, respectively.

 Pursuant to the Company's bylaws, the board of directors has fixed its membership at seven directors.

-At the 2009 annual meeting, two Class II directors will be elected to hold office until the 2012 annual meeting of stockholders of the Company.
-The board of directors has unanimously nominated Sidney Kirschner and Zenon S. Nie as Class II nominees for election to the board of directors.
-Each of these nominees presently serves on the board of directors of the Company.
+At the 2012 annual meeting, two Class II directors will be elected to hold office until the 2015 annual meeting of stockholders.
+The board of directors has nominated Sidney Kirschner and Zenon S. Nie as Class II nominees for election to the board of directors.
+Each of the board's nominees has consented to serve and be named in this proxy statement and will serve as a director, if elected, for his respective term and until his successor shall be elected and shall qualify, except as otherwise provided in the Company's bylaws.

-The proxy holder intends to vote "for" the election of the named nominees unless you have specifically indicated by proper proxy on the proxy card that your shares should be withheld from voting for any or all of these nominees.
+If you properly grant your proxy and submit it to the Company in time to vote, the proxy holder will vote your shares "for" the election of the named nominees unless you have specifically indicated by proper proxy on the proxy card that your shares should be withheld from voting for any or all of these nominees.
 If at the time of the annual meeting any nominee is unavailable or unwilling to serve as a director, the proxies will be voted for the remaining nominees and for any other person designated by the board of directors as a nominee.
 Proxies cannot be voted at the annual meeting for a greater number of persons than the number of nominees named.